 following the large computer crash and continue in test mode going into

 the weekend.
-A temperature dip down to 12oF put us into a
+A temperature dip down to 12oF put

 deep slumber where comfort was hoarded underneath quilts and within